Ramansh25/Quiz-Game/README.md

 This project is a Python-based interactive quiz game inspired by Kahoot, It allows users to answer multiple-choice questions in a fun and engaging way.
+I am providing you the text file which contains questions and ipynb file so that you can understand code in better manner.

 Key features include:
 Randomized Questions: Questions are randomly selected from a pre-defined text file containing a question bank.